iseekwonderful/csgoGlow/readme.md

 ### How to run?
 clone it from github and run it with **ROOT**.

+### What if CS:GO updates?
+Nothing.
+Since there is pattern scanning implemented you don't need to update any Offset-Pointers.

 ### Is it safe?
 Maybe, depends on Gaben